arjanbekaa/Loan-Analyst-Prototype/README.md

 # Loan Analyst Prototype

+Independent personal prototype built to explore how an internal lending workflow platform could be structured using Unity, Node.js, Python, and n8n.

-Loan Analyst Prototype is a local end-to-end internal operations system built with **Unity, Node.js, Python, and n8n**.
-It simulates a role-based loan review workflow where staff users can log in, review applicants, run automated risk analysis, and approve cases through secured backend actions.
+This project simulates a role-based loan review system where staff users can authenticate, review applicants, run automated risk analysis, and approve cases through secured backend actions.

 ## Tech Stack